JoyYTZhou/hhbbtautau/README.md

 ## Update instructions
 Please push to Master branch for any changes.

-Main branch should be temporarily usable (NOT NOW).
+Main branch should be temporarily usable.

 ## TODO's:
 1. ~~Finish selections and config file~~